OWASP/ASVS/4.0/en/0x17-V10-Communications.md

 Ensure that a verified application satisfies the following high level requirements:

 * TLS or strong encryption is always used, regardless of the sensitivity of the data being transmitted
-* The most recent leading configuration advice is used to enable and order preferred algorithms and ciphers
+* The most recent, leading configuration advice is used to enable and order preferred algorithms and ciphers
 * Weak or soon to be deprecated algorithms and ciphers are ordered as a last resort
 * Deprecated or known insecure algorithms and ciphers are disabled.